 - The scrotum is the "bag" of skin that holds and protects the testicles.
-(See diagram: The male genitals) - The testicles make sperm and male hormones (such as testosterone). - Sperm flows up and out from the vas deferens when you ejaculate. - The spermatic cord contains the vas deferens, blood vessels, nerves, and muscles. - All the parts of the scrotum are wrapped in many layers of tissue and muscle.
+(See diagram: The male genitals) - The testicles make sperm and male hormones (such as testosterone). - The sperm moves from the testicles into the epididymis. - The epididymis holds the sperm so that they can mature. - Mature sperm fertilize a female egg. - Sperm flows up and out from the vas deferens when you ejaculate. - The spermatic cord contains the vas deferens, blood vessels, nerves, and muscles. - All the parts of the scrotum are wrapped in many layers of tissue and muscle.